smd9788/typescript-presentation/README.md

 ### Benefits:
   - #### Scalability:
   TypeScript was designed with large applications and large dev teams in mind and can be used on the front end and on the back end.
   - #### Static Typing:
-  Be explicit
+  Be explicit about the data type of variables and function arguments.
+TypeScript's type checking acts almost as a linter, as it will warn you about potential errors before the code is ran.
+This concept of static data types is familar to a lot of programmers who code in a language with stricter type checking, like C++ or Java, however using static typing is still optional in TypeScript.
   - #### Error handling:
   TypeScript provides a lot of ways to add validations to your JavaScript code.
 It will throw meaningful default error messages so you don't have to code out error handling messages that are known to cause performance issues.